Choosing a support

 Language is more than words.
 It’s tone, rhythm, the quiet pauses between thoughts.
 You’ll want a therapist who can catch your meaning — not just the literal one, but the flickers behind it, the irony, the hurt hidden in humour.

-If you speak in metaphors or cultural shorthand, it’s lovely when your therapist can meet you there.
+If you speak in metaphors or cultural shorthand, it’s only fair if your therapist can meet you there.
 Shared understanding helps, especially in places like Malaysia where English, Malay, Mandarin, Tamil, and a dozen dialects each carry their own music.
 Misunderstood words can misplace feelings.

 As Wittgenstein said,